-Under normal circumstances, Hill’s Science Diet Perfect Weight is highly recommended.
-Certain food products cater to dogs with medical conditions.
-There are prescription diets that slow down the effects of kidney disease, heart disease and some types of intestinal problems among other chronic conditions.
-These are usually prescribed to geriatric dogs and could literally be a life saver.
+Again, Hill’s Science Diet Perfect Weight is highly recommended.
+There are also prescription diets that slow down the effects of kidney disease, heart disease and intestinal problems among other conditions.

-Talk with your vet, if your dog suffers from a serious condition, instead of trying to implement a diet change yourself.
+Specialized diets are usually prescribed to geriatric dogs.
+Sometimes they’re life savers.
+Talk with a vet, if your dog has a serious condition, instead of implementing a diet change yourself.